ggonnella/textformats/manuals/TF-Spec_language.md

 In the current implementation, `named_values` and `tagged_values` only support the `splitted_by` key and the key is required for these kind of definitions.
-I.e. a non-empty string must be present between the elements, which is never found in the textual representation of the elements themselves.
+I.e. a non-empty string must be present between the elements, which is never found in the string representation of the elements themselves.

 Besides the elements separator, the `named_values` and `tagged_values` definitions, must include a key for specify the separator used for splitting